OmarAlghamdi/REST-restaurants/README.md

 # REST Restaurants
-Simple REST API ffor restaurant reviews.
+Simple REST API for restaurant reviews.

 The REST API operates on JSON files containing the data.
 - `./data/users`